Manual upgrade activities

 - VHT_RPT_Utilization_PopulateTable

-On the root of C:\, a VHTInstallation Log is written with a date modified according to the time the upgrade was performed.
+On the root of C:\, a log named VHTInstallation is written with a modified date corresponding to the time the upgrade was performed.

 Verify the Configuration Wizard and VHT EyeQueue icons display on the server desktop.

-For On-Premise Callback versions 8.11.0 or later, verify the Configuration icon displays in lieu of the VHT EyeQueue icon.
+For On-Premise Callback versions 8.11.0 or later, verify the Configuration icon displays instead of the VHT EyeQueue icon.